Estyn

-Estyn is the education and training inspectorate for Wales.
+Estyn is the education and training inspectorate for Wales, and the office of His Majesty’s Chief Inspectorate of Education and Training in Wales.
 Its name comes from the Welsh language verb estyn meaning 'to reach (out), stretch or extend'.
 Its function is to provide an independent inspection and advice service on quality and standards in education and training provided in Wales.
+The body is equivalent to His Majesty's Inspectorate of Education and Education Scotland in Scotland, and Ofsted in England.

+The inspectorate was established in 1992 as a Crown body under the Education (Schools) Act 1992, as the Her Majesty’s Inspectorate of Schools in Wales, later the Office of Her Majesty’s Chief Inspector in Wales.
+It adopted the name Estyn in 2004.
+Inspectors were first appointed in England and Wales in 1839, with a separate inspectorate for Wales created in 1907.

 It is independent from, but funded by, the Welsh Government (section 104 of the Government of Wales Act 1998).
-His Majesty's Chief Inspector of Education and Training in Wales and her staff are Crown and civil servants.
+His Majesty's Chief Inspector of Education and Training in Wales and their staff are Crown and civil servants.

-Meilyr Rowlands was appointed as HM Chief Inspector of Education and Training in Wales on 1 June 2015.